Frequently Asked Questions

-Yes.
+In most cases, yes.
 Give us a call to place your special order.

 When I seat your bullets according to the OAL that's in my (Lyman, Hornady, Lee, RCBS, et al.) manual, they won't chamber in my gun.
 What's wrong with your bullets?